 If the commission determines that a building is not significant, this determination shall be transmitted to the applicant, to the building commissioner, and to the city clerk and the applicant shall not be required to take any further steps prior to filing for a demolition permit.

 If the commission determines that a building is significant, the commission shall hold a public hearing on each such notice of intent within 30 days after the initial determination of significance is made.
 Within 21 days from the close of the public hearing, the commission shall file a written determination with the city clerk as to whether the demolition of the building will be detrimental to the historical, cultural, or architectural heritage or resources of the city.
 Upon a determination that the building is a preferably preserved significant building, the commission shall so advise the applicant, the building owner, the building commissioner, and the city clerk, and no demolition permit may be issued until at least eighteen months after the date of such determination by the commission.

-Click here to download a copy of the current Demolition Delay Package, including the Notice of Intent to Demolish form to be filed with the City Clerk.
+Click here to download a copy of the 2019 Demolition Delay Package.
 Please note, applications submitted to the Medford Historical Commission must be made one week in advance of the meeting – electronic submissions are being accepted via email until further notice.